rneher-igel/Neher/docs/Docs/Bicycle-Chain-Waxing.md

 ## Waxed Chain Maintenance at Home

 - Flush with boiling water (2 times)
+- Optional steps to clean dirty chain or chain with Silca Super Secret Drip lube while away from home:
      - Add 5:1 mixture of [elma tec clean A4](https://www.elma-ultrasonic.com/fileadmin/downloads/CleaningAgents/ProductInformation/EN/PI_elma%20tec%20clean%20A4_EN.pdf) to Ultrasonic Cleaner
      - Degass for 10 minutes and heat mixture to 60 Celsius (140 Fahrenheit)
      - Add chains and run for 10 minutes
      - Remove chains and flush with boiling water until water is clear
 - Hang chains and dry with hair dryer
 - Follow [New Chain Waxing](Bicycle-Chain-Waxing.md#new-chain-waxing)